v1un/aiDungeonapp/README.md

 - 🌌 Create and explore AI-generated fictional worlds
 - 📚 Track inventory, quests, and character information
 - 💾 Multiple game session support with local storage
+- 🧠 Enhanced narrative branching for more coherent storytelling
+- 📖 Improved Lorebook integration for a richer world experience
 - 📖 Lorebook system for each fictional universe
 - ⚙️ Customizable user settings